 Taking the TB test

 If your nationality is not on this list, you do need to take the TB test.
 The test can only be done after your arrival in the Netherlands and only by the Dutch Public Health Authority (GGD).
-For taking the test, you need to make an appointment in advance by calling 010-4339440.
+For taking the test.
+For taking the test you can make an appointment with the GGD yourself.
+You can give them a call at 010-4339440 between 13:15 until 16:45 on working days or email them firstname.lastname@example.org.

 Address GGD in Rotterdam